csaid/csaid.github.io/_posts/2020-07-15-why-inaccurate-antigen-tests-are-better-than-slow-pcr-tests.md

   <img src='/assets/2020_antigen_testing/fig_test_every_1_day_delayed_detection.png' class="inner" style="position:relative border:#222 2px solid; max-width:95%;" >
 </div><br>

+**Q:** _What if the false negatives cause risker behavior?_
+<br> **A:** It's possible that people might exhibit more risk after a false negative antigen test than after taking a PCR test and having to wait.
+However, this risk can be minimized by (a) educating people about sensitivity and (b) pairing the testing regime with other measures like masks and social distancing.

 **Q:** _Do antigen tests require those invasive pharyngeal swabs that go deep up your nose?_
 <br> **A:** Not necessarily.
 While [Quidel](https://www.nytimes.com/2020/05/09/health/antigen-testing-fda-coronavirus.html) and [Becton Dickinson](https://www.nytimes.com/reuters/2020/07/06/us/06reuters-health-coronavirus-becton-dickinson.html) are producing pharyngeal swab antigen tests, another company called [OraSure](https://www.inquirer.com/news/spit-test-covid-coronavirus-orasure-fda-hiv--20200706.html) is producing a saliva test.
 Will a saliva test be as accurate as a pharyngeal swab test?
 The evidence is mixed, with some studies suggesting it will be less accurate and others suggesting it will be more accurate ([1](https://www.medrxiv.org/content/10.1101/2020.04.16.20067835v1), [2](https://www.medrxiv.org/content/10.1101/2020.05.26.20112565v1.full.pdf), [3](https://jcm.asm.org/content/jcm/55/1/226.full.pdf)).